chadday/nicar_ocr/README.md

-# nicar_ocr
+# NICAR: Advanced PDF processing with OCR and command-line tools
-A tutorial on extracting text from PDFs and optical character recognition using tesseract, ImageMagick and other open source tools
+A tutorial on extracting text from PDFs and optical character recognition using tesseract, ImageMagick and other open source tools.
+Updated for NICAR 2022.

 ## Introduction

-This class seeks to help you solve a common problem in journalism: Data stored in a computer generated PDF or even worse an image PDF.
-We'll first walk through how to do some quick text extraction using a command line tool.
+This class seeks to help you solve a common problem in journalism: Data stored in a computer generated PDF or worse an image PDF.
+We'll first walk through how extract text from a computer-generated PDF using a command line tool.
 Then we'll step up to Optical Character Recognition, or OCR, to work on image files.

 ## Installation

 First things first, we need to install the tools we'll be using.
+(NICAR attendees using lab laptops: IRE has already completed the install).

 * [Xpdf](https://www.xpdfreader.com/) is an open source toolkit to work with pdfs.
 We'll be using its tool, [pdftotext](https://www.xpdfreader.com/pdftotext-man.html).